 What is a gap year?

 A gap year is traditionally the name given to a year-long pause in education, taken after high school and before college.
-Similarly, a gap semester refers to a pause in education that lasts 3-4 months, or roughly as long as a college semester.
+Similarly, a gap semester program refers to a pause in education that lasts 3-4 months, or roughly as long as a college semester.

 Gap year programs are one of the best ways to gain both life experience and useful skills for college applications and future careers.
 The biggest challenge for a lot of people can be knowing where to find the information necessary to organize and plan a gap year after high school.
 Many people don’t even know how or where to start looking.